Five Factors That Affect the Cost of Your Cabinet Doors

 5. Whether or not you should re-quote your cabinet doors if this option changes.

-At Cutting Edge, our standard stile and rail width for most profiles is 2.25”, or 57.15mm.
-If the stile and rail width you request is not 2.25”, the cost of your cabinet door increases by approximately $1.00 per square foot.
+Like many cabinet door suppliers, our standard stile and rail width for most profiles is 2.25”, or 57.15mm.
+If you request a stile and rail width other than 2.25”, the cost of your cabinet door increases by approximately $1.00 per square foot.
 We keep the machines used to cut the stiles set up for 2.25” wide pieces.
 Changing the stile and rail width means we have to change the machine set-up.

 In addition, we add a $25.00 fee per stile or rail that is 6” (152.4mm) or wider.
 Most of the wood we receive from our suppliers is between 4” and 5” wide, so 6” stiles and rails take two boards.
 Our team has to join those two boards together and then machine them down to the correct width.